yarisvt/tyk-docs/tyk-docs/content/getting-started/tyk-components/tyk-identity-broker/getting-started.md

 ## Installation

 The most simplest way to use TIB is the embedded version, starting from Tyk Dashboard v3.0 TIB is built-in to the dashboard, in this case TIB will store the profiles in the same mongo database configured for dashboard (in the standalone TIB the profiles will be stored in file indicated when the app is started).

-If you are trying to use TIB as a separate application then you have the next options:
+**Advanced** If you desire to install TIB as a separate application then you have the next options:

 - You can install via Docker https://hub.docker.com/r/tykio/tyk-identity-broker/
 - Or via packages (deb or rpm): https://packagecloud.io/tyk/tyk-identity-broker/install#bash-deb

 No command line arguments are needed, but if you are running TIB from another directory or during startup, you will need to set the absolute paths to the profile and config files: